ashaw1270/SAMO3/README.md

 # SAMO 3

-This is a deep-learning neural network written in Python using the Keras library that predicts if a set of data comes from a group of black or white people.
+This is a simple deep-learning neural network written in Python using the Keras library that predicts if a set of data comes from a group of black or white people.

 ## Implementation